livebook-dev/livebook/docs/teams/deploy_app.md

 You've successfully deployed a Livebook app with Livebook Teams!
 Along the way, you:

-- Transformed a Livebook notebook into an interactive web app
+- Ran a Livebook notebook as an interactive web app
 - Created a deployment group to organize your app deployments
 - Set up a Livebook app server using Docker
 - Deployed your app with a single click